ivan-usov-org/bec/docs/source/user/command_line_interface.md

 ````

 #### Update motor limits

 In order to move motors in a safe manner, you can add software limits to a motor.
 The following command, For example, changes the limits of `samx` to `-50 (low)` and `50 (high)`

 ``` ipython
 dev.samx.limits = [-50, 50]
 ```

 You may also directly access the low and high limits via `dev.samx.low_limit = -50` and `dev.samx.high_limit=50`.
 Both access patterns are identical.
 Software limits are updated in the device_config, however, when done via command-line this only updates the current device_config session in redis.
-To make sure that limits are stored after reloading the device BEC config, you need to update the device config on disk, please check [bec.config.save_current_session()](#user.devices.export_device_config).
+To make sure that limits are stored after reloading the device BEC config, you need to update the deviceConfig on disk, please check [bec.config.save_current_session()](#user.devices.export_device_config).

 As per default, software limits for motors are set to the values specified in the [BEC device config](#developer.ophyd), subfield device_config.